-The steel scraper blade is one of the most used tools in my guitar making workshop.
+The steel scraper blade is one of the most used luthier tools in my guitar making workshop.
 Don’t be fooled by how simple it appears, it is actually a very intuitive tool requiring experience to master the subtleties of using it to its fullest potential.
 At first glance, it seems like it’s just a piece of metal, but the scraper can be an amazing tool for creating both flat and curved surfaces.

 Choosing The Right Scraper

 Scraper blades are made in many different shapes for different applications.
 When choosing the right scraper though, there is more to think about than just the shape.
 The thickness and flexibility are also an important factor to consider.
 In fact, the flexibility is what makes it work for me.
 I use the same scraper for almost everything I do on my archtop guitars.
 I just bend the scraper to create a tighter radius and to scrape tighter areas.
 I let the blade relax to a flat shape when I’m working more wide open areas, and I flip it over for flat surfaces and even on the flat side of the blade I still flex it to remove material from different ares in a controlled way when creating a perfectly flat surface.
+You can see me using this tool in the video HERE.

 Flat Surfaces & Glue Joints